inbo/oscibio/_posts/2016-02-22-operation-agadir.md

 ---
-title: Operation Agadir: an expedition to retrieve lost tracking data
+title: "Operation Agadir: an expedition to retrieve lost tracking data"
-slug: operation-agadir
+description: Four gulls we lost track of are in Agadir right now.
+Can we retrieve their tracking data?
 date: 2016-02-22 09:00
 author: Peter Desmet
-tags: news, bird tracking
-summary: Four gulls we lost track of are in Agadir right now.
-Can we retrieve their tracking data?
+categories: [News, Bird tracking]
 ---

 Remember gull [Eric]({filename}tracking-eric.md)?
 He's one of the gulls we have been tracking since 2013 ([Stienen et al. 2016](http://doi.org/10.3897/zookeys.555.6173)).
 As we wrote in a [previous blog post]({filename}gull-migration-data.md), we lost track of him on May 11, 2014.
 Since then, we've been unable to establish a connection between his GPS tracker and the base antenna at the colony.